 Everything from Bach to Bacharach: oratorio, opera, sacred music, folk songs, songs from musicals, pop songs and modern choral pieces.
 Roughly a quarter of our repertoire is sung in Welsh, and ranges from great Welsh hymns and folk songs, to contemporary songs.

 How often does the choir perform?

-Usually once or twice a month from March to December.
-See our 2018 calendar for more information.
+Around once a month from March to December.
+See our calendar for more information.